Sketch a graph of f and use it to make a conjecture about the val... | Channels for Pearson+

 Continuity

 A function is continuous at a point if the limit as x approaches that point equals the function's value at that point.
-For f(x) at x=4, we need to check if lim x→4^−f(x) equals lim x→4^+f(x) and if both equal f(4).
-If they do not match, the function is discontinuous at that point, which affects the conjecture about the function's values.
+For the function f(x) = (x^2 + x - 2) / (x - 1), we need to check if f(1) exists and if it matches the limits from both sides.
+If the limits do not match or if f(1) is undefined, the function is not continuous at x = 1.

 Recommended video: